 Is your vehicle part of this recall?

-Over a million vehicles are included in this Mercedes-Benz recall.
-To see if your car is one of them, use MotorSafety’s free vehicle lookup tool.
+This Mercedes-Benz software recall affects almost 10,000 vehicles.
+To do a Mercedes-Benz recall check and see if yours is one of them, use MotorSafety’s free vehicle lookup tool.